Table of Contents

 - User email address

-Additionally, updated user properties that are sent down from the LiveTiles Directory cloud service to commit to AD are passed through the LiveTiles Directory Agent.
+Additionally, updated user properties that are sent down from the Hyperfish Cloud Service to commit to AD are passed through the Hyperfish Agent.

-- 443 (HTTPS) -- for API calls to authenticate the installation, check licenses, download
+- 443 (HTTPS)--for API calls to authenticate the installation, check licenses, download configuration from the Hyperfish cloud service.

-To verify communication with the service, a heartbeat ping is sent every five minutes from the LiveTiles Directory Agent to the LiveTiles Directory Cloud Service over HTTPS.
+To verify communication with the service, a heartbeat ping is sent every five minutes from the Hyperfish Agent to the Hyperfish Cloud Service over HTTPS.

-When configuration changes and profile updates are made through the LiveTiles Directory cloud service, the change data, signed using a private certificate, is passed to a hosted message broker queue.
-The messages secured by Transport Layer Security (TLS), is passed to the LiveTiles Directory Agent where the signature is verified.
+When configuration changes and profile updates are made through the Hyperfish cloud service, the change data, signed using a private certificate, is passed to a hosted message broker queue.
+The message, secured by Transport Layer Security (TLS), is passed to the Hyperfish Agent where the signature is verified.
 Finally, the agent updates its settings or commits changes to Active Directory.

 In Transit Encryption

-Database service instances use full-volume encryption using the Linux Unified Key Setup (LUKS)
+- Database service instances use full-volume encryption using the Linux Unified Key Setup (LUKS) specification.

-Database backup file encryption is performed using AES-256 in CTR mode with HMAC-SHA256
+- Database backup file encryption is performed using AES-256 in CTR mode with HMAC-SHA256 key algorithms.

 - Message queuing - hosted by CloudAMQP in Microsoft Azure